thhdragon/ff5m/docs/SCREEN.md

 The stock screen implementation on the Flashforge AD5M (Pro) is not optimized for direct interaction with Fluidd or Moonraker.
 This is because FlashForge's firmware is designed to work exclusively with its own services and does not handle external control well.

-For example, you can't just do `RESTART` or `SAVE_CONFIG` via Klipper's console—it freezes the screen, and you have to reboot the printer afterward because you can't do anything with a frozen firmware application.
+For example, you can't just do `RESTART` or `SAVE_CONFIG` via Klipper's console — it freezes the screen, and you have to reboot the printer afterward because you can't do anything with a frozen firmware application.

 You can view the [mod.cfg](/mod.cfg) file with macros that make the screen work with bare Klipper/Moonraker.

-Also, the screen consumes a lot of RAM—about 7-15 MiB—and with the printer's limited memory of just 128 MiB, it's a dealbreaker.
+Also, the screen consumes a lot of RAM — about 7-15 MiB—and with the printer's limited memory of just 128 MiB, it's a dealbreaker.

 However, we don't have to use the stock screen.
 To free up resources, we can run the printer headless (in early mod builds) or use the alternative Feather screen implementation.